candlecorp/wick/SCENARIOS.md

-# Scenarios made easier with FBP
+# Scenarios made easier with pipelines

 NanoBus does not aim to be a full no/low code solution.
 Instead, the goal is to strike the right balance between